 We have sampled many veggie burgers in Chiang Mai and count ourselves lucky that we have so much choice.
 Our favourite is at Peppermint Cafe on quiet soi 5 off Rachadamnoen Rd in the old city.
 It’s not a vegetarian place but the burger is delicious, made with a potato base and packed full of vegetables and cashews (99B).
 You can also get fries or chunky fried potato to go with it which you won’t get at the more health conscious vegetarian restaurants.

-The veggie burger at Cafe Compassion is also delicious (140B) and the side salad is much better than at Peppermint.
+The veggie burger at Cafe Compassion [now closed] is also delicious (140B) and the side salad is much better than at Peppermint.

 Best Cheap Eats

 The markets are the best place for cheap eats and luckily there is a vegetarian stall at the Chiang Mai Gate market in the old city, open from about 6pm.
 Dishes are 25B and you can choose from a range of stir fry vegetable and noodle dishes – it’s all made to order.
 While you are at the market pick up a 20B fruit shake from Mrs Pa’s stall across the road.

 The Saturday and Sunday night walking markets are also popular places to find cheap meals.
 You can find vegetarian snacks but the full meals are limited.
 The best option at the Sunday Night Market is an Indian food stall inside Wat Pan On off Ratchaphakinai Rd where you can get two pretty decent veggie curries and rice for 40B.
 We also like the nearby samosa stall where three vegetable samosas cost 20B.